 - I didn’t see your name in the comments!?

 - Hey John, ready for some Disney magic?

 Note: Personalization is only advisable if you have a limited number of prospects to reach out to.
 If you are to do bulk email, then it is better to first invest in a proper tool that allows bulk email personalization.

 Short Subject Lines

 With our mobile phones becoming an extension of ourselves, it’s not wrong to assume that most people attend to emails from their mobile phones.
-Since they offer much less screen area, you need to make sure that your subject lines for cold emails are as short and simple as possible but also making sure they carry the gist of your emails or in other words, addressing the ‘why’.
+Since they offer much less screen area, you need to make sure that your subject lines for cold emails are as short and simple as possible but also make sure they carry the gist of your emails or in other words, address the ‘why’.
 Some words are actually worth a thousand words and you need to make a friend out of them to turn those prospects into clients.

 Don’t worry we’ve got that covered for you as well.
 Read ahead.

 Not only short subject lines will get you desired open rates, but they also get the recipient’s interest piqued.
 Chances are they are going to pay proper attention while reading your email instead of just skimming since they got to know that you mean business and business right away.